Skip to content

 ::process.security

-Use ::process.security block to define process security
+Use ::process.security to define process security.

 Option / parameterDescription

--recreateWipe all security first
+-recreateWipe all existing process security first.

-• a process name
+• Process name

 img